ufal/npfl129/exam/questions.md

 - Define binary classification, write down the perceptron algorithm and show how a prediction is made for a given example.
 [5]

-- Show that the perceptron algorithm is an instance of a stochastic gradient descent.
+- Show that the perceptron algorithm is an instance of stochastic gradient descent.
 Why are the learning rates not needed (i.e., why does not the result of the training depend on the learning rate)?
 [5]

 - Define entropy, cross-entropy, Kullback-Leibler divergence, and prove the Gibbs inequality (i.e., that KL divergence is non-negative).
 [5]

-- Define data distribution, empirical data distribution and likelihood.
+- Define data distribution, empirical data distribution, and likelihood.
 [5]

 - Describe maximum likelihood estimation, as minimizing NLL, cross-entropy and KL divergence.
 [10]